 Public access to the Tinker Preserve is primarily via Cousins Street to Seal Lane.
 A small parking lot is situated on Seal Lane approximately 50 yards from the entrance to the Preserve.
-There is an additional, undocumented point of access from the back of the property which directly connects users to the Tinker trail network.

 ii.
 Trails

 The property has approximately 1⁄2 mile loops of trails throughout the property.
 Trail access can be found from Seal Lane and the small parking area.